luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 The script uses Chrome DevTools Protocol via a WebSocket connection to navigate to each website, wait for page loading, and scroll the page at fixed intervals.
 For each website, the script scrolls continuously for 30 seconds, simulating a user reading and browsing content.
 This results in a fixed browsing session consisting of three sequential news pages.

+**Disclaimer**: Most news websites use cookies.
+Before running the scripts cookies pop-up should be closed in both profiles in all websites.

 ---

 ### Experimental Procedure